 Engine misfire caused by a head gasket

 A head gasket that fails between cylinders will generally cause a misfire and perhaps few other symptoms.
 With a failure between cylinders, compression from one cylinder leaks into another.
 Lowered compression results in a rough idling engine.
 Damage of this type may not cause overheating, coolant in the oil or any other outward sign.
 Many people overlook this as the cause of engine misfires, because the blown head gasket does not also give the other more common symptoms.
+When the head gasket fails between a cylinder and the coolant port, coolant may leak into the cylinder.
+This often results in misfires on startup, especially after the engine is run, turned off and restarted.
+This type of failure may not show with a compression test.
+Pressuring the cooling system and then starting the engine, may make the misfire more noticeable.
+Coolant on the tip of a spark plug is another dead give away.

 Overheating from a blown head gasket